Our research is editorially independent but we may earn a commission for purchases made through our links.

 Detroit Lakes is a town in Minnesota that also provides a fun weekend getaway.
 Polar Fest is a local event that takes place in February and includes everything from warm dinners to fireworks, a lighted ice palace, an ice fishing derby, and even the famous polar plunge into the icy waters of Detroit Lake.
 It’s also fun to ride a horse-drawn sleigh here and enjoy the many restaurants, brewpubs, and bars here.
 Brygge Taps & Tastes, The Fireside, and Hub 41 are all popular dining options in Detroit Lakes.

 Another state park worth making a weekend trip out of in Minnesota is St. Croix State Park in Hinckley.
-You can book a campground year-around in the Riverview Campground, and there are 71 electric sites available all throughout the year.
+You can book a campground year-round in the Riverview Campground, and there are 71 electric sites available all throughout the year.
 There are 11 miles of easy groomed trails for cross-country skiing here, as well as 80 miles of groomed snowmobile trails.
 The park also has a warming house at the trail center (about three miles from the ski trailhead) with two indoor fireplaces, bathrooms, and picnic tables.

 The Minnesota town of Moorhead is right next to Fargo, North Dakota, and this region is a fun place to visit for the weekend too.
 These sister cities of the Red River Valley are great for cultural experiences and kid-friendly activities.
 Check out the Downtown Fargo ice skating rink, holiday light shows, Santa’s Village, and sledding hills.